 The apex of artisanal food is this: it comes from someone who has made the most of materials birthed by terroir, and techniques refined through time and handed down from older artisan to new – all of which serve to celebrate age-old traditions and relentlessly advance the craft.

 The constant evolution of an arbitrary language has changed the meaning of “artisanal”.
 One popular connotation of the word is that which is made by hand – one of the most significant misconceptions about said term.
 While it is true that artisans work with their hands, does it follow that all things handmade are artisanal?
 As the term has no legal definition, anyone can use it to label one’s products.
 How do we define what is artisanal, and what is not?
-In the search for quality edibles, it is crucial to find out whether or not the claim is warranted – whether a product is authentically artisanal.
+In the search for quality wines and edibles, it is crucial to find out whether or not the claim is warranted – whether a product is authentically artisanal.

 Are both examples artisanal?

 Exhibit A: Workers at a downtown pizzeria make their pies by hand, and assemble each pie per order.
 Only the dough and sauce are pre-made in the shop in small, daily batches.
 The management sources much of its stock – such as flour, cheese, and cold cuts – from mass producers.

 Exhibit B: A winery uses traditional processes to make a thousand bottles per label yearly, employing a number of tenured workers.
 Age-old methods of winemaking, from growing the crop, identifying crop maturity at harvest, maceration, fermentation, aging, bottling, and storage are supplemented with modern techniques and machinery.